bbatsov/batsov.com/_posts/2022-07-31-clojure-tricks-replace-in-string.md

 "P-o-M K-o-N S-o-R"
 ```

-Note there the use of deconstructing to account that each match is essentially a vector of the full match and each group match (e.g. `["pom" "p" "m"]`).
+Note here the use of deconstructing to account that each match is essentially a vector of the full match and each group match (e.g. `["pom" "p" "m"]`).

 That's I have for you today!
 Feel free to share with me more fun usages of `replace`!